• Multiple Offers

 How to Measure Accuracy and Precision of Micropipettes`?

 In order to perform error-free pipetting, the pipette should be both precise and accurate.
-In some cases, the terms – accuracy and precision are used interchangeably, but technically, there is major difference between the two.
+In some cases, the terms – accuracy and precision are used interchangeably, but technically, there is a major difference between the two.
 Let’s take a look.

 Accuracy and Precision of a Micropipette

 Accuracy refers to the attribute of being correct, exact and error-free.
 It’s the proficiency of the pipette to give a close to correct value for the liquid volume indicated in the volume setting.
+This defines the accuracy of micropipette.

 Precision refers to the reproducibility or repeatability of the calibration.
 When the precision of the pipette is calibrated correctly, there is minimum variation between different readings.